-In the tech start-up sector agile is a popular mind set and method used for business and product development.
-It’s a methodology that aims to maximise profit, deliver value and help you to enjoy the journey of shaping and building a successful business.
+In the tech start-up sector agile is a popular mind set and method used for business and product development, find out how you can become more agile in your business too.
+It’s a methodology that aims to maximise profit, deliver value and help you to enjoy the journey of shaping and building a successful business, follow these tips to become more agile today.

 When launching and growing a business and developing new products we face an environment of extreme uncertainty and constant change with disruptive and fast-moving markets.
 Being agile helps to navigate this journey and find the best path to creating a sustainable and scalable business model.